Private Equity Buy-and-Build: One HubSpot Across the Portfolio | SalesPlaybook

 The EBITDA drag

-• Five to ten CRM and satellite contracts per company
+• 5 to 10 contracts per company

-• Zero cross-sell between portfolio brands
+• Zero cross-sell between brands

-• Group reporting built in Excel, monthly
+• Group reporting rebuilt in Excel monthly

 3